Robo-Project/rpa_dashboard/README.md

   -> Enter any name
   -> Generate
   -> Copy token
-  -> Create new file to rpa_dashboard/jenkins-api-token
+  -> Create new file 'jenkins-api-token' to rpa_dashboard root directory.
+  IMPORTANT: As this file is a volume in docker, docker might've created it already.
+  It has probably made it as a directory.
+So remove the directory and create the file.
+  You might need to take the containers down to do it.
   -> Write your credentials to file as <username>:<api-token>, such as 'admin:11003210391798127509a' -> Make sure there is no extra lines in the file.
-  -> Save.
+  -> Save the file.
 ```

 #### Define Jenkins security: